Supaul junction railway station

-Supaul railway station (station code: SUO) is a railway station serving the town of Supaul in Supaul district, Bihar, India.
+Supaul junction railway station (station code: SOU) is a railway station serving the town of Supaul in Supaul district, Bihar, India.
 It falls under the Samastipur railway division of the East Central Railway zone of Indian Railways.
-The station lies on the Saharsa–Raghopur branch line, which connects Supaul to major regional centres such as Saharsa, Madhepura, and Forbesganj.
+The station lies on the Saharsa–Forbesganj line, which connects Supaul to major regional centres such as Saharsa, Madhepura, and Forbesganj.

+History

+Supaul junction railway station was made in 1887 by Tirhut Railways in British raj .It is one of the oldest station in Kosi Subregion.

 Overview

-Supaul station plays an important role in serving the Kosi region of Bihar, providing rail connectivity for both passenger and freight services.
+Supaul junction railway station plays an important role in serving the Kosi region of Bihar, providing rail connectivity for both passenger and freight services.
 It is one of the key railway hubs in northeastern Bihar and serves as a transit point for travellers from nearby districts including Madhubani, Araria, and Madhepura.